chancehl/lazy-barrel/README.md

 ### Parameters

 - `-d, --directory`: The directory containing the files you want to export
-- `-o, --output`: The output file path where the barrel file will be created
+- `-o, --output`: The output file path where the barrel file will be created (optional)
+- `-e, --extension`: The output file extension (only js or ts supported)

 ### Example